dondi/GRNsight/documents/developer_documents/testing_script_generator/GRNsightTestingDocument.md

 - The graph should default to force graph layout
 -  Node coloring should become enabled, and Node Coloring Toggle Button text in sidebar menu should toggle on, if expression data sheets are present in input workbook
 -  Upon loading or reloading the GRNsight webpage, the viewport size should be automatically detected and set to small, medium, or large, based on the size of the browser window.
-- The viewport should always be contained within the viewport.
+- The graph should always be contained within the viewport.

 ### Test 2
 Instructions: